-RECONCILIATION OF THE STATEMENT OF REVENUE, EXPENDITURES, AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES
+FOOTHILL WORKFORCE DEVELOPMENT BOARD CITY OF PASADENA, CALIFORNIA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES YEAR ENDED JUNE 30, 2022

-Net change in fund balance - total governmental funds \$ 171,554 Amounts reported for governmental activities in the statement of activities are different because: Revenues are reported as unavailable revenues in the governmental funds and recognized in the statement of activities.
-The change in unavailable revenue during the year is: 82,994 Change in net position of governmental activities \$ 254,548
+Net Change in Fund Balance - Total Governmental Funds \$ (121,368) Amounts reported for governmental activities in the statement of activities are different because: Revenues are reported as unavailable revenues in the governmental funds and recognized in the statement of activities.
+The change in unavailable revenue during the year is: 829,073 Change in Net Position of Governmental Activities \$ 707,705

-1. ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE 1 ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-Developed 35 years ago, the Foothill Workforce Development Board (the Board) was approved by the City Council of the City of Pasadena as a Joint Powers Agreement (JPA) among the cities of Arcadia, Duarte, Monrovia, Sierra Madre, South Pasadena, and Pasadena.
+Developed 36 years ago, the Foothill Workforce Development Board (the Board) was approved by the City Council of the City of Pasadena as a Joint Powers Agreement (JPA) among the cities of Arcadia, Duarte, Monrovia, Sierra Madre, South Pasadena, and Pasadena.
 The JPA created the Foothill Employment and Training Consortium (FETC) which the City of Pasadena is the fiscal agent and has the authority to receive and administer workforce development funds.
 FETC formed the Foothill Workforce Development Board (Board) to take the lead in developing the implementation plan for workforce development services for job seekers and businesses.
 The mission is to support economic growth in the San Gabriel Valley by investing in skill development and job training to ensure that businesses have qualified workforce talent and job seekers have career opportunities.
 The Board's Americas Job Center of California is located at 1207 East Green Street in Pasadena and is funded through the Workforce Innovation and Opportunity Act (WIOA).

-a.
 Basis of Presentation